Polycademy/Console-Setup/Local DNS & Virtual Network Adapters.md

 To edit these files, you must run a text editing app at administrator level permissions.

-Set the PrimaryServerAddress, SecondaryServerAddress, TertiaryServerAddress, they will be contacted in parrallel.
+Set the PrimaryServerAddress, SecondaryServerAddress, TertiaryServerAddress, they will be contacted in parallel.

 Reduce the cache time to: